spadebuilders/ethereum-events/_events/2018-09-20-tachyon18-opensource-social-impact.md

 [walletconnect.org](https://walletconnect.org/)

-> An open source standard to connect desktop Dapps to mobile Wallets
+> WalletConnect is a free open source standard for connecting Dapps to mobile Wallets remotely.
+Opening up a whole world of Dapps that were once only available to Metamask.
+With up to 4 million mobile wallet users, WalletConnect allows thousands of Dapps to connect with mobile users in a seamless end-to-end encrypted user experience.

 ## Global Xplorer (Social Impact)